kloverde/jquery-RestrictedTextField/README.md

-# This project is unfinished and is currently under development.
-Check back soon.
+# This project is unfinished and is currently under development to rectify compatibility issues with IE.  Check back soon.

 RestrictedTextField v1.0
 ========================